Skip to main content

 ManufacturingOT/IT network segmentation, ICS/SCADA patch management, remote access controls to production systems

-Healthcare receives particular scrutiny because cybersecurity findings can prevent deal close - HHS OCR requires corrective action plans before permitting ownership changes in companies with material HIPAA violations.
+Healthcare receives particular scrutiny because cybersecurity findings can prevent deal close, HHS OCR requires corrective action plans before permitting ownership changes in companies with material HIPAA violations.

 What This Means in Practice

-Deal teams that apply this three-tier framework from the start of a process - rather than commissioning diligence as a confirmatory exercise post-LOI - make structurally better decisions.
-They price more accurately, structure holdbacks around quantified risk, and avoid post-close surprises that erode hold-period returns.
 The M&A Cybersecurity Due Diligence Checklist covers the complete evaluation framework for all eight domains, EAL calculation templates, industry-specific assessment overlays, and deal structure templates for translating findings into holdbacks, indemnification caps, and insurance requirements.

 Free Resource